iemre/MRSR/README.txt

 GNU General Public License for more details.

 =========================================================================
 This folder contains some files of MATLAB code used for the experiments in the M.Sc. thesis titled "A Recommender System Based on Sparse Dictionary Coding" by Ismail Emre Kartoglu (King's College London, 2014)

+MRSR is a set of MATLAB classes for recommender systems research.
+The idea is to gather all the recommender system algorithms and make reiable comparisons.
+The user can test their own algorithm by inheriting the AbstractExperiment class and implementing the abstract methods.
+Example use cases are described in what follows.

 Important note:
 =======================
-To be able to run a sparse coder experiment, you must download the sparse coders encapsulated by the SparseCoder.m file.
+To be able to run a sparse coder experiment, the user must download the sparse coders encapsulated by the SparseCoder.m file.

 The user can download the PC/BC-DIM algorithm using this link: http://www.inf.kcl.ac.uk/staff/mike/Code/sparse_classification.zip